 Ogonek’s work has been recognized by the ASCAP Foundation, the Royal Philharmonic Society, the Ohio Arts Council, and the American Academy of Arts and Letters.

 Born in 1989, Ogonek grew up in New York City.
 Her primary teachers were Don Freund, Claude Baker, Michael Gandolfi, Donald Crockett, Stephen Hartke, and Julian Anderson.
 A former Beinecke and Marshall Scholar, she holds degrees from Indiana University, the University of Southern California and the Guildhall School of Music and Drama.
 From 2015-2021, she taught at Oberlin Conservatory.
-Currently, she is an Assistant Professor of Music at Cornell University.
+Currently, she is an Associate Professor of Music at Cornell University.